amirnasri/ftp_shell/README.md

 # About
-This project provides two main scripts, `ftpshell` and `ftpmount`, that facilitate working with FTP servers.
+ftpshell Python package provides two main scripts, `ftpshell` and `ftpmount`, that facilitate working with FTP servers.

 `ftpshell` is a command-line FTP client with an interface similar to the Bash shell.
 Main features provided by ftpshell
 include: